 BSEL Undergraduate Scholars Mentorship Program

-The Brittingham Social Enterprise Lab (BSEL) Undergraduate Scholars Mentorship Program is a nine-month mentoring and skills-building experience for a group of rising juniors and seniors who are engaged and pursuing careers in social impact.
+The Brittingham Social Enterprise Lab (BSEL) Undergraduate Scholars Mentorship Program is a highly selective nine-month mentoring and skills-building experience for a group of rising juniors and seniors who are engaged and pursuing careers in social impact.

 This program is open to all undergraduate juniors and seniors at USC.
 We seek students who: